ambassify/tinymce-variable/README.md

 ## Why

 I see a lot of companies that have the need for variables in their editors.
 Maybe one of the most popular is [MailChimp](http://mailchimp.com/) ([merge tags](http://mailchimp.com/features/merge-tags/)), but non of these companies seems to solve this problem in a very usable way.
-Especially for non technical people I can imagine that seeing something like `*[FNAME|*` scares the sh*t out of them.
+Especially for non technical people I can imagine that seeing something like `*|FNAME|*` scares the sh*t out of them.
+So let's try to create a solution for this use case in the form of a plugin.

 ## Demo